fdttests/password-manager/README.md

 - [Front end](https://github.com/fdttests/password-manager);
 - [Back end](https://github.com/fdttests/password-manager-api);

+## Demo

+A demo of the application can be seen on:  [`https://fdt-password-manager.herokuapp.com/home`](https://fdt-password-manager.herokuapp.com/home)

 ## Development server

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.